oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 - "A concise guide on how to build a secure blogging site with @gatsbyjs and @netlify. "
 image: blog/gatsby-netlify-okta/gatsby-netlify.png
 type: conversion
+changelog:
+- 2021-04-02: Updated to use Okta Sign-In Widget v5.5.0.
+See the examples in...
 ---

 Gatsby is a tool for creating static websites with React.
 It allows you to pull your data from virtually anywhere: content management systems (CMSs), Markdown files, APIs, and databases.
 Gatsby leverages GraphQL and webpack to combine your data and React code to generate static files for your website.